TedTschopp/tedt.org/_posts/Blog Posts/2008-02-19-more-on-the-fas.md

 description: "An insightful examination of free will, personal choice, fasting, and spiritual reflection, connecting these concepts with religion and personal responsibility."
 keywords: "free will, choice, fasting, Lent, religion, Jonathan Edwards, Freedom of the Will, spirituality, self-control, ethics, morality"
-picture_description: "An image of a fork in the road, symbolizing the choices we make in life, with a subtle overlay of a fasting plate or spiritual symbols to represent the connection between choice and faith."
+picture-description: "An image of a fork in the road, symbolizing the choices we make in life, with a subtle overlay of a fasting plate or spiritual symbols to represent the connection between choice and faith."
 call_to_action: "Feel free to share your thoughts on free will and the choices we make every day.
 How do you exercise your freedom?
 Join the conversation in the comments below!"